 Under US GAAP, if a company enters into a lease for a building, constructs leasehold improvements, and determines based on the provisions of the lease that it is legally obligated to remove the leasehold improvements at the end of the lease, then the company has ARO.
 Typical examples of an ARO are when a store builds out the leased space to their specific layout or a business paints and updates a space for their branding.
 If the lease agreement requires the lessee remove shelving or repaint to a neutral color, the lessee has an ARO and should record the obligation to return to space to its original condition at the time the changes are made.
 Similarly, when a company leases land and installs underground tanks on the property, if the tanks must be removed at the end of the lease term, this is an ARO.

 FASB ASC 410, Asset Retirement and Environmental Obligations, section 20 (410-20) contains the primary guidance from FASB on how to account for asset retirement obligations.
-ASC 410-30 provides guidance regarding the accounting treatment of obligations for environmental remediation.
+Environmental liabilities accounting guidance is contained in ASC 410-30.

 Generally, lease obligations imposed upon a lessee to remove leasehold improvements or remodeling they’ve done to return the leased asset to its original condition are asset retirement obligations and should be accounted for following the guidance contained in ASC 410-20.

 ASC 410-20 centers on lessee obligations to return an asset subjected to lessee-constructed leasehold improvements to its original condition.
 Distinctively, ASC 410 does not apply to the underlying asset’s lease payments.
 Activities meeting the definition of either lease payments or variable lease payments for the underlying leased asset will be accounted for by the lessee under ASC 842.